siarw/siarw.github.io/the-shapes-of-kuiper-belt-objects.md

+---
 Title: The Shapes of Kuiper Belt Objects
 Date: 2013-09-18 10:47
 Author: Pedro Lacerda
 Slug: the-shapes-of-kuiper-belt-objects
 Status: published
+---

+# The Shapes of Kuiper Belt Objects

-### We cannot see the shapes of Kuiper Belt Objects
+## We cannot see the shapes of Kuiper Belt Objects

 Kuiper Belt objects (KBOs) are too far for us to be able to resolve their shapes — they appear point-like, just like stars.
 If their shapes cannot be measured directly then we must infer them from other things we can measure.